Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/mcp-tools/asset-ingestion/url-asset-ingestor/index.md

 - *Connection timeout*: For HTTP/HTTPS urls, this is the connection timeout in milliseconds (default is 30 seconds)
 - *Dry run*: If checked, no assets will be imported but a report will be produced.
 This is useful for testing out the data file for integrity.
 - *Detailed Report*: If checked, a list of all imported assets will be produced.
 If unchecked, only a summary will be provided.
-- *Inhibit Workflow*: If chekced, the process will attempt to bypass DAM Update Asset workflow.
+- *Inhibit Workflow*: If checked, the process will attempt to bypass DAM Update Asset workflow.
 This requires the workflow launcher have the following in the _exclude list_ setting: `event-user-data:changedByWorkflowProcess`.
+If using this option. also consider using bulk workflow afterwards to process assets after the import has finished completely.
 - *Target JCR Folder*: This is the folder used if target folder is unspecified.
 - *Ignore Folders*: List of folders to be ignored.
 Can be helpful if trying to avoid some data in the spreadsheet.
 - *Ignore Files*: List of files to be ignored.
 Can be helpful if trying to avoid some data in the spreadsheet.